travis-ci/docs-travis-ci-com/user/languages/r.md

-If you want to test with the Bioconductor devel branch you can set the variable `bioc_use_devel: true`. *Note* Bioconductor branches are tied to [specific R versions](https://www.bioconductor.org/developers/how-to/useDevel), so you may also have to use `r: devel` to use the devel version of R.
+If you want to test with the Bioconductor devel branch you can set the variable `bioc_use_devel: true`. *Note* Bioconductor branches are tied to [specific R versions][bioconductor], so you may also have to use `r: devel` to use the devel version of R.

 ### Miscellaneous